A good system recognises the strategic benefit of minimising risk and maximising opportunity.

 A laboratory within a larger organisation may find this is enough, as bigger picture risks will be handled by the company.

 2. SWOT analysis

-Many of our clients run their own SMEs and a SWOT analysis every couple of years and find them to be useful tools that ensure they have taken some time to think outside the square about risks and opportunities.
-They may then decide to put some of them on the agenda of their management review meetings.
+Many of our clients run their own SMEs.
+They may do a SWOT analysis every couple of years and find them to be useful tools that ensure they have taken some time to think outside the square about risks and opportunities.
+They may then decide to put some of the issues identified on the agenda of their management review meetings.
 This way they do get followed up periodically, and perhaps incorporated into plans for business growth.
 The important thing to bear in mind with a SWOT analysis is that it is a creative task that works best when you do it quickly, preferably under some time pressure.

 The SWOT analysis ties into the ISO 9001 theme of identifying external (as well as internal) factors when considering the context of the organisation.
 Other useful tools include PEST and PESTLE, which provide more prompts for where the opportunities or risks may lie.